Skip to navigation Skip to content

 Where a claim has been identified as submitted/ processed incorrectly, an adjustment can be performed/ requested on the same day as the claim was processed.
 This is limited to certain claiming channels.

-For more details see Delete electronic Medicare claims for eBusiness Service Centre.
+See Delete electronic Medicare claims for eBusiness Service Centre for more details.

 Statement of benefit

-A statement of benefit (printed in service centres, or a system generated receipt) provides customers with a summary of their claims and the total Medicare benefits paid.
+A statement of benefit provides customers with a summary of their claims and the total Medicare benefits paid.
+It can be printed in service centres or can be a system generated receipt.
 It is also confirmation of payment.

 Service Officers must only issue a statement of benefit when processing claims.
 This applies to all Medicare claiming channels.